Shivdutta/ERA2-Session13/README.md

   )
   (linear): Linear(in_features=512, out_features=10, bias=True)
 )
 ```
 ### Data Statistics

-- All the data related hooks are part of the same model class
+- All data-related operations are encapsulated within the model class itself.
-- Hence the process of extract, load and transforming is done with the method of the class
+- Therefore, the extraction, loading, and transformation processes are performed using methods defined within the class.

 ```python
 model.get_statistics()